simonswu23/Pokemon-Rejuvenation-KaizoMod-Scripts/DevLog.md

 # Progress

+- 1/13/25
+  - AI backlog (to implement)
+    - updated Unburden to work with boss battles better
+    - double-check self-destruct code
+    - Barbed Web
+    - Pinch Berries
+    - Swarm

+  - updated Taunt to check for != 0 (allows for infinite Taunt to be applied if negative)
+  - commented out runtrainerskills in Battle.rb (causing issues)
+  - updated AI for pinch abilities
+  - replaced all SWUMOD instances with KAIZOMOD
+  - Barbed Web:
+    - cursory AI implementation
+    - excluded from Shield Dust / Covert Cloak / Sheer Force (like Ceaseless Edge)
+    - TODO: need to fix applied effect in doubles (happens twice)
+    - TODO (@ren): randomly apply Spikes or Toxic Spikes if Sticky Web is set up (until everything is maxxed out)
+  - Giga Moves not documented yet (still not finalized)
+  - fixed setweather trainer skill bug, removed double faint handler (unused)

+- 1/10/25
+  - Update battle.inspect to work with negative effect counters (like Taunt, Heal Block)
+  - TODO: fix protect after a flinch
+  - TODO: change move releaner to also relearn moves from previous evolutions

 - 1/9/25
   - Finally figured out how to make Giga moves break through protect
   - TODO: bug -- changed abilities (like Worry Seed, etc.) do not persist past Giga evolution